ameliaholcomb/gedi-disturbance/README.md

 This codebase contains four processing pipelines used to generate the data for the paper.

-1. find_coincident_shots.py: Find coincident shot pairs (< 40 m apart) for a given region.
+1. find_coincident_shots.py: Find nearby shot pairs (< 40 m apart) for a given region.
-2. jrc_degradation_pipeline.py: Identify coincident shot pairs that overlap with disturbance events in the AFC dataset.
+2. jrc_degradation_pipeline.py: Identify nearby shot pairs that overlap with disturbance events in the AFC dataset.
-3. glad_degradation_pipeline.py: Identify coincident shot pairs that overlap with disturbance events in the GLAD dataset.
+3. glad_degradation_pipeline.py: Identify nearby shot pairs that overlap with disturbance events in the GLAD dataset.
 4. jrc_disturb_intensity_pipeline.py: For a set of AFC-detected disturbance events, get the corresponding disturbance intensity.

-Additionally, it includes a pipeline for identifying coincident shot pairs that fall in "intact" forest.
+Additionally, it includes a pipeline for identifying shot pairs that fall in "intact" forest.
 This is only used in the supplementary analysis (not the main paper).

 ## Project Organization
 ```